 - 250 grams cauliflower florets (or gobi cleaned)

-- 1/3 cup plain flour (or 5 to 6 tbsp maida, prefer organic or at least unbleached)
+- 1/3 cup all-purpose flour (or 5 to 6 tbsp maida, prefer organic or at least unbleached)

 - 3 tbsp corn flour (or corn starch)